mattly/lyonheart-us-metalsmith-archive/contents/articles/mistrusting-email/article.markdown

 involved in maintaining such a setup (both in programming and documentation effort) isn't worth the paltry number of use-cases for this.

-If I wanted to have more than one GitHub account, for example, I'd need an SSH key for each, and that means a careful configuration of [ssh_config][ssh-config-man] to specify custom-hostnames with the keys to use for each, and then mentally re-writing all my `@github.com` urls to the hostname that matches the key I want to use.
+For example, If I wanted more than one GitHub account, I'd need an SSH key for each, and that means a careful configuration of [ssh_config][ssh-config-man] to specify custom-hostnames with the keys to use for each, and then mentally re-writing all my `@github.com` urls to the hostname that matches the key I want to use.
 This breaks assumptions made by many tools aside from the actual `git` binary.
-In the case of GitHub, The path of least-resistance is simply associate your project-specific email addresses with your primary account[^ssh-config].
+In the case of GitHub, The path of least-resistance is simply associate your project-specific email addresses with your personal account[^ssh-config].

 [ssh-config-man]: https://support.google.com/accounts/answer/180744?hl=en